jsoma/data-studio-projects-2022/README.md

    * Text `Redistricting Data Hub, NYS LATFOR` is too small at 8px
    * Text `Source: U.S. Census 2020 PL 94-171, Redistricting Data Hub, Colorado Independent Redistricting Commissions, NYS LATFOR` is too small at 9px
    * Text `Source: U.S. Census 2020 PL 94-171, Redistricting Data Hub, Colorado Independent Redistricting Commissions, NYS LATFOR` is too small at 9px
-   * Text `Wyoming Correctional Facility` is too small at 11px
    * Text `+938` is too small at 10px
-   * Text `Bedford Hills Correctional Facility` is too small at 11px
    * Text `+375` is too small at 10px
-   * Text `Colorado Territorial Correctional Facility` is too small at 11px
    * Text `+346` is too small at 10px
-   * Text `Albion Correctional Facility` is too small at 11px
    * Text `+340` is too small at 10px
-   * Text `Centennial Correctional Facility` is too small at 11px
    * Text `+218` is too small at 10px
-   * Text `Ogdensburg Correctional Facility` is too small at 11px
    * Text `+192` is too small at 10px
-   * Text `Midstate Correctional Facility` is too small at 11px
    * Text `+187` is too small at 10px
-   * Text `Fremont Correctional Facility` is too small at 11px
    * Text `+186` is too small at 10px
-   * Text `Bent County Correctional Facility` is too small at 11px
    * Text `+158` is too small at 10px
-   * Text `Cayuga Correctional Facility` is too small at 11px
    * Text `+116` is too small at 10px
-   * Text `Riverview Correctional Facility` is too small at 11px
    * Text `+113` is too small at 10px
-   * Text `La Vista Correctional Facility` is too small at 11px
    * Text `+107` is too small at 10px
-   * Text `Midstate Correctional Facility` is too small at 11px
    * Text `+101` is too small at 10px
-   * Text `Hale Creek Correctional Facility` is too small at 11px
    * Text `+91` is too small at 10px
-   * Text `Five Points Correctional Facility` is too small at 11px
    * Text `+76` is too small at 10px
-   * Text `Hazel D. Plant Women's Treatment Facility` is too small at 11px
    * Text `+72` is too small at 10px
-   * Text `San Carlos Correctional Facility` is too small at 11px
    * Text `+50` is too small at 10px
-   * Text `Midstate Correctional Facility` is too small at 11px
    * Text `+33` is too small at 10px
-   * Text `Marcy Correctional Facility` is too small at 11px
    * Text `+31` is too small at 10px
    * Text `0` is too small at 10px
    * Text `200` is too small at 10px